robertsan96/robertsan96.github.io/content/posts/no-laptop-no-problem-london/index.md

 7. Created my post manually through the CLI, and pushed the changes to my repo.
 GitHub actions immediately generated the static site and published it.
 Isn't this amazing?

 *Checkpoint: just pushed the changes again just in case*

+This iSH app is just out of this world, and I can't believe it's free.
+I remember using Termux back in the day on Android, and it was powerful, as I could host python django local servers on the phone.
+Didn't imagine iOS could have something similar, as the AppStore is pretty much restricted.
+Anyway, until further research, I'm going to invalidate the ssh key used to connect to my GitHub profile.
+I guess I can go to sleep now.